rdentato/tst/tutorial/README.md

 ```

 To write test cases for this function, you will create a separate file called, say, `t_fact_0.c` with
-all the checks you wannt to perform on the function:
+all the checks you want to perform on the function:

 ```c
 #include "tst.h"